 - Request (REQ) Reply (REP): the central controller has a REQ socket for each node instantiated in the simulation that is used to make requests.
-In turn, each node has a REP socket that receives and parses the request, does somethings with it, and eventually replies back indicating accomplishment. - Publish (PUB) Subscribe (FRONTEND SUB): Every node has a PUB socket to share its own internal data by publication.
-In turn, the central controller has a frontend with a SUB socket that subscribes to the publications from all nodes. - Publish (BACKEND PUB) Subscribe (SUB): The central controller has, additionally to a SUB-frontend, a PUB-backend.
-The messages received in the frontend are internally routed to the backend, which then re-publishes the data.
+In turn, each node has a REP socket that receives and parses the request, performs the commanded task, and replies back indicating accomplishment. - Publish (PUB) Subscribe (FRONTEND SUB): Every node has a PUB socket to share its own internal data by publication.
+In turn, the central controller has a frontend with a SUB socket that subscribes to the publications from all nodes. - Publish (BACKEND PUB) Subscribe (SUB): Additionally the central controller has a SUBfrontend and a PUB-backend.
+The messages received at the frontend are internally routed to the backend, which then re-publishes the data.
 In turn, each node has a SUB socket that subscribes to the messages of interest coming from the controller's backend.

 The relationship between sockets just described is exemplified in Fig.8.
-The figure depicts the central controller in the middle and two sample nodes highlighted in blue and magenta respectively.
+The figure depicts the central controller in the middle and two sample nodes highlighted in magenta and blue.
 As shown in Fig. 8, the sockets are encapsulated by the Delegate API.